 Here are some of iOS 10's titillating texty features - perhaps they'll tempt you away from WhatsApp's embrace.

 Send a surprise

-If you’ve always wanted to add the element of surprise to your texting, this is for you.
-Invisible Ink will add a shimmery overlay to your photos or messages.
-The recipient can swipe over to reveal what lies beneath.
+If you’ve always wanted to add the element of surprise to your texting, this is it.
+Short of sending someone a handwritten letter by snail mail to y’know, really surprise them, Invisible Ink will add a shimmery overlay to your photos or messages that the recipient can swipe over to reveal.

 We know you’re already thinking it, so we’re just going to say it - surprise NSFW pictures!
 Oh, that wasn’t what you were thinking?
 We apologise for putting ideas in your head.

-There are also screen takeovers, which nobody will be able to ignore.
-Say happy birthday and have balloons float all over your friend’s screen, or make confetti rain down in a congratulatory text.
+There's also screen takeovers which nobody will be able to ignore.
+Say happy birthday and have balloons float all over your friend’s screen or have confetti rain down in a congratulatory text.

-It’s reserved for celebratory messages of positivity, so if you were hoping for something ruder, we’re afraid you’re going to have to keep dreaming.
+It’s reserved for celebratory messages of positivity, so if you were hoping for something ruder, we’re afraid you’re going to have to continue hoping.

 Respond quicker than ever